Mc-Zen/quill/src/tequila-impl.typ

 /// Constructs a graph state preparation circuit.
-///
+#let graph-state(

-/// - n (auto, int): Number of qubits.
+  /// Number of qubits.
 Can be inferred automatically.
-/// - x (int): Determines at which column the subcircuit will be put in the circuit.
-/// - y (int): Determines at which row the subcircuit will be put in the circuit.
-/// - invert (bool): If set to `true`, the circuit will be inverted, i.e., a circuit for
-///     "uncomputing" the corresponding graph state.
-/// ..edges (array):
-#let graph-state(
+  /// -> auto | int
   n: auto,
+  /// Determines at which column the subcircuit will be put in the circuit.
+  /// -> int
   x: 1,
+  /// Determines at which row the subcircuit will be put in the circuit.
+  /// -> int
   y: 0,
+  /// If set to `true`, the circuit will be inverted, i.e., a circuit for
+  /// "uncomputing" the corresponding graph state.
+  /// -> bool
   invert: false,
+  /// -> array
   ..edges

 ) = {
   edges = edges.pos()
   let max-qubit = 0